Skip to content

 Authorizing your agent

 MCP connections use OAuth 2.1 — not API keys.
 On first connection, your client opens a browser to sign you into pdfs.build and request authorization.
 The token is stored locally by your client and refreshes automatically.
-The prs_ API keys still work for the REST API at https://api.pdfs.build/v1/* but are no longer accepted at the MCP endpoint.
+The prs_ API keys work with the organization-scoped REST API at https://api.pdfs.build/v2/* (and the supported legacy v1 API) but are not accepted at the MCP endpoint.

 Check the API Reference for the full list of MCP-exposed tools and their schemas.